-Motion: Moved by Mrs. Frank and seconded Mrs. Tolas to bring the proposed
+Motion: Moved by Mrs. Frank and seconded Mrs. Tolas to bring the proposed changes to WAC 180-79A-250 to the June meeting for Public Hearing and Adoption Consideration.

-Adoption Consideration.
 Motion carried.

-Tab 24-Proposed Amendments in SBE Policies:

-WAC 180-79A-206 Academic and Experience Requirements for Certification- Teachers

-WAC 180-78A-505 Overview-Professional Certificate Program
+Tab 24-Proposed Amendments in SBE Policies:WAC 180-79A-206 Academic and Experience Requirements for Certification-TeachersWAC 180-78A-505 Overview-Professional Certificate Program